HugCls/HugCls/README.md

-2024-09-20: "The season of failure is the best time for sowing the seeds of success. " - Paramahansa Yogananda
+2024-09-21: "The biggest adventure is what lies ahead." - J.R.R.
+Tolkien